Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 • 1 oz apple juice

 Mix ginger ale and apple juice over ice.
-Add bitters if you want (most bitters have very little alcohol, but skip if needed).
-Squeeze and drop lime wedge.
-Apple juice gives it depth that feels more grown-up.
+Add bitters if using.
+Apple juice gives depth that feels more grown-up.

 • 2 oz tequila